Peripheral Arterial Disease (PAD)

 What is Peripheral Arterial Disease?

-Peripheral Arterial Disease (PAD) occurs when cholesterol and other fats circulating in the blood collect inside the walls of the arteries that supply blood to the limbs.
+Peripheral Arterial Disease (also commonly referred to as Peripheral Artery Disease, or PAD) occurs when cholesterol and other fats circulating in the blood collect inside the walls of the arteries that supply blood to the limbs.
 This buildup, referred to as fatty plaque, narrows arteries and can lead to reduced or blocked blood flow (atherosclerosis).
 PAD most commonly occurs in the legs but can also be present in the arteries that carry blood from the heart to the head, arms, kidneys, and stomach.4

 While there are common symptoms associated with PAD, many people with PAD do not experience any symptoms at all, which makes early diagnosis even more crucial.
 Often, once symptoms do appear, the disease may have already progressed significantly.
 If they do occur, symptoms of PAD may include5: